 The money that is given to the World Land Trust, in my estimation, has more effect on the wild world than almost anything I can think of.
 So if you do care about the natural world and want to support it, I would like to suggest that there is no better way of doing so than helping the World Land Trust.”

 After learning more about the WLT program and asking a lot of questions, we decided that it was an organization we wanted to support further.

 El Pantanoso Reserve in Argentina

-As mentioned earlier, our main support this year will go towards supporting the work of a ranger at the El Pantanoso Reserve.
+As mentioned earlier, our main support again this year will go towards supporting the work of a ranger at the El Pantanoso Reserve.
 The decision of what and where to fund was decided based on the needs and priorities of the World Land Trust.

-We were pretty open to any project and just said we’d prefer South America if there were a need as we had an interest in conservation in the area and have a trip planned to Argentina in January 2021.
+We were pretty open to any project and just said we’d prefer South America if there were a need as we had an interest in conservation in the area and had a trip planned to Argentina in January 2021.
 Initially, we were planning to help fund land purchases somewhere, but the Keepers of the Wild program was where the funding was most needed at that specific time, so that is of course what we chose to do.